What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Should I keep plated and sterling pieces together in one photo?
 Take one overall group image if needed, but then separate obviously plated pieces from possible sterling pieces in countable rows so FAIR can route the file more accurately.

 What mixed-metal substitutions should I look for?
-Common examples include stainless-blade knives with sterling handles, weighted candlesticks, glass or ceramic liners, wood handles, later plated replacements, and mixed services assembled from more than one pattern or metal category.
+Common examples include stainless-blade knives with sterling handles, weighted candlesticks, glass or ceramic liners, wood handles, plated replacements, and mixed services.

 Should I polish silver before taking the appraisal photos?
 No. Heavy polishing can flatten weak marks, smear residue into punches, and hide wear patterns that help distinguish plated from sterling objects.